Metrist-Software/libcurl-agent/README.md

 Invoking `make` will then build the library and run a test suite over the included linked list library.
 The agent is now in your directory as a `.so` file.

+Note that the integration test included sends actual data to Orchestrator.
+If you don't have an Orchestrator running on localhost, run `make fake_orch` on a separate window to intercept and print metrics.